BritBox vs Netflix— which one is right for you?

-As we've already mentioned, Netflix is a streaming juggernaut, meaning it really does offer something for everyone.
-Whether you're after the streamer's originals, movies, comedies, true-crime dramas, cartoons, documentaries, family programming or even stand-up, there's a solid bet you'll find something to watch on Netflix.
+Netflix practically offers something for everyone; whether you're after the streamer's originals, movies, comedies, true-crime dramas, cartoons, documentaries, family programming, or even stand-up, there's a solid bet you'll find something to watch on Netflix.

-Some of the service’s best-known and most talked-about recent shows include Bridgerton, Squid Game, Stranger Things, The Witcher, Sex Education, The Crown, The Watcher, You, Selling Sunset, Monster: The Jeffrey Dahmer Story Inventing Anna, Ozark, and Emily in Paris, to name but a few.
+Some of the service’s best-known and most talked-about recent shows include Bridgerton, Squid Game, Stranger Things, The Witcher, Sex Education, The Crown, The Watcher, You, Better Call Saul, Ozark, The Night Agent, Emily in Paris, to name but a few.

 Film fans are just as well-served by the streamer.
-You can find a huge library of movies to suit any taste on the platform, including modern classic, blasts from the past and exclusives like The Adam Project, The Gray Man, Fear Street trilogy, Blonde, Spiderhead, The Mitchells vs. The Machines, The Good Nurse and Wendell and Wild.
+You can find a huge library of movies to suit any taste on the platform ranging from modern hits and old favorites plus original movies like The Wonder, The Gray Man, Hustle, Blonde, Spiderhead, Do Revenge, The Good Nurse, Glass Onion: A Knives Out Mystery, Guillermo del Toro's Pinocchio, The Sea Beast, and Wendell and Wild

 Here on What To Watch, we publish a monthly list of what's new on Netflix, and we have a huge list of the best Netflix shows and series, plus more curated lists including recommendations for the best Netflix documentaries.

-BritBox also has a sizeable content library, but its all more specifically targeted at fans of British TV.
+BritBox also has a sizeable content library, but it's all more specifically targeted at fans of British TV.
 For readers less acquainted with British shows, that means the service is home to faves like Gavin & Stacey, The Inbetweeners, Only Fools and Horses, Peep Show, Downton Abbey, classic Doctor Who and Fawlty Towers plus some of the latest and greatest offerings from British broadcasters like the BBC, ITV, Channel 4 and Channel 5.
-Some of those newer offerings include Karen Pirie, Grace, New Spitting Image, Shetland, Buffering and The Ipcress File.

 Fans of reality TV and soaps will also be well-served by the box sets of Love Island, The Only Way is Essex, Strictly Come Dancing, Footballers Wives, Coronation Street, EastEnders, and Emmerdale, too.

 BritBox has also started developing a selection of original programming.
-Recent BritBox originals include Secrets of the Krays, Mag, Feel the Noise, The Beast Must Die, The Dry, Murder in Provence, Irvine Welsh's Crime and Why Didn't They Ask Evans?
+Recent BritBox originals include Secrets of the Krays, Feel the Noise, The Beast Must Die, The Dry, Murder in Provence, Irvine Welsh's Crime, and Why Didn't They Ask Evans?

-The movie selection isn't nearly as big as Netflix's, but there's still some notable releases like The Mummy, Sexy Beast, Wild Rose, Les Miserables, Attack the Block alongside The 39 Steps, Time Bandits, and the whole selection of Carry On films.
+The movie selection isn't nearly as big as Netflix's, but there are still some notable releases like Attack the Block, The 39 Steps, Time Bandits, and the whole selection of Carry On films.

 UK audiences will no doubt be aware that a lot of the popular shows on BritBox can also be streamed for free via BBC iPlayer and ITV Hub.
 Eventually, new shows from these free streaming platforms may migrate over to BritBox for wider consumption.